abisop/nuttx-docs/en/components/tools/index.md

         endif

 8.  graphics/libnx/nxfonts\_bitmaps.c.
 This is the file that contains the generic font structures.
-It is used as a "template" file by nuttx/libnx/nxfonts/Makefile.sources to create your customized font data set:
+It is used as a \"template\" file by nuttx/libnx/nxfonts/Makefile.sources to create your customized font data set:

         #if NXFONTS_FONTID == 1
         #  include "nxfonts_sans23x27.h"
         #elif NXFONTS_FONTID == 2